Meiting Garments logo mark

 • errorAssuming a factory can copy a product exactly from one reference photo

-• errorAdding too many styles, colors, labels, and packaging items into a first low MOQ run
+• errorAdding too many styles, colors, labels, and packaging items into a first flexible MOQ run

 • errorApproving bulk production before fabric, fit, decoration, and labels are locked